braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/inbox_vision.md

 {% enddetails %}

 {% details Why is my email is not rendering? %}
 In general, if your email content relies on templating info such as user profile information, it will not work with Inbox Vision.
-This is because Braze templates in an empty user when we send emails for Inbox Vision.
+This is because Braze templates in an empty user when we send emails using this feature.
 {% enddetails %}